Skip to main content

 Model-Based Routing — Matching Tasks to Models

 Not every request deserves your most expensive model.
 A simple yes/no classification doesn't need GPT-4o.
 A complex code generation task doesn't belong on a tiny local model.
-Routing requests to the right model based on task type is where you see real cost savings.
+The pattern is a routing function that examines the request type and picks the appropriate model — this is different from the fallback chain.
+Fallbacks handle failures; routing handles intent.

 A task-based model router